 - Which Is The Hardest Drawing Style and Why?

-Then, of course, you have to consider the fact that many types of art done using a drawing material, like pastels, are considered by many to be paintings.
-Making matters even more complicated is that liquid ink can be used to create artwork that is deemed to be a drawing!
+Then, of course, you have to consider the fact that many types of art done using a drawing material, like soft pastels, are considered by many to be paintings.
+Making matters even more complicated is that liquid ink can be used to create artwork deemed to be a drawing!

 It can all be quite confusing.
-The good news is that by learning everything, about drawing and painting, you can gain a much broader understanding of art in general.
-As an artist, this should be something that excites you.
-Click here to access my Drawing Course: Creating Textured Drawings
+The good news is that by learning everything about drawing and painting, you can gain a much broader understanding of art in general.

-The bottom line here is that it really doesn’t matter if someone thinks drawing is harder than painting, or vice versa.
+The bottom line here is that it really doesn’t matter if someone thinks drawing is more challenging than painting or vice versa.
 What matters is that you explore using techniques that you enjoy employing.
-You work on drawing or painting or creating a hybrid of the two to create something different.
+You work on drawing, painting, or creating a hybrid of the two to create something different.

 There is a certain mystique to being a painter that many people equate with being a so-called higher form of art.
 Anyone can pick up a pencil and draw something, but not everyone can paint, right?
 Wrong.

-Any untrained and untalented person can draw or paint, it just won’t be very good.
+Any untrained and untalented person can draw or paint.
+It just won’t be terrific.
 So, don’t get caught up in the notion that being a painter makes you a better artist than you would be if you worked in dry media.
-Do what makes you happy, and forget about which is considered to be harder.
+Do what makes you happy, and forget about what is considered harder.

 How Is Drawing Different From Painting?